Heroic Change Agents Use Data to Fight (and Win) the Good Fight

 A student behavior management platform like SchoolMint Hero allows a school to establish consistent practices in a more effective and efficient way.

-Yet as the implementation moves forward, some school users really embrace.
+Yet as the implementation moves forward, some school users really embrace the platform.
 Others may revert to what they have always done, since that feels more comfortable.
 They think to themselves, “This too shall pass.”

 Then, before you know it, the momentum and aligned systems approach you have successfully launched starts to sputter.